Deep Dive Sessions

 Addressing Barriers and Capacity Gaps to Strengthen Social Outcomes in Circular Initiatives

-This one-hour session examines how social barriers faced by citizens and communities, such as low awareness and acceptance, rooted consumption barriers, and challenges in engagement, together with capacity gaps within public authorities, shape the success and reach of circular initiatives in cities.
+This session examines how social barriers faced by citizens and communities, such as low awareness and acceptance, rooted consumption barriers, and challenges in engagement, together with capacity gaps within public authorities, shape the success and reach of circular initiatives in cities.
 Short contributions from one or two cities will illustrate how specific social barriers emerged in practice, how they influenced who engaged and who benefited, and where internal skills or organizational constraints limited the ability to respond.
 An academic expert will build on these cases by highlighting the broader landscape of barriers, capacity needs, and emerging evidence on effective approaches for tackling them.
 In the second part of the session, participants will take part in a short interactive exercise to identify the social and capacity challenges present in their own contexts and reflect on how these affect the social outcomes of their circular initiatives.
 The session combines practical experience and peer exchange to support cities in strengthening both implementation and inclusiveness.

 Further information: Circular Cities and Regions Initiative